How to Store and Organize Your Entire Makeup CollectionMarch 26, 2020

-Because our product obsession simply can’t be quelled, we’ve become quite the makeup organization experts (after many trips to The Container Store).
-If you’ve been wondering how to store makeup brushes, foundations, blushes, lipsticks or nail polish bottles, read on for seven rules that will lead you to organizational bliss.
+Because our beauty product obsession simply can’t be quelled, we’ve become quite the makeup organization experts (after many trips to The Container Store, that is).
+If getting your vanity or medicine cabinet in order is on your quarantine to-do list, read on for seven tips on how to best store makeup brushes, blushes, lipsticks, nail polish bottles and more.

 Store your makeup in drawers to keep it out of direct sunlight and away from life’s inevitable little messes.
-This will keep your counter space decluttered and preserve your favorite products longer.
+This will keep your counter space decluttered and preserve your favorite products.
 When you liberate yourself from surface clutter, you will instantly feel more organized, and you won’t have to worry about accidentally knocking your favorite eyeshadow palette off the counter and watching it shatter into a million tiny pieces.
+Been there, cried about that.

 Storage Tip #2: Clean Out and Categorize

 The save pile can be sorted into as many categories as you need.
-We recommend grouping items together by use: eye products, face products, lip products and so on.
-You can get as specific as you would like with your groupings, but this is the easiest way to start.
+We recommend grouping items together by use, like eye products, face products, lip products and so on.
+You can get as specific as you want with your groupings, but this is the easiest way to start.

 Storage Tip #3: Save Space With Stackable Containers